- Pulmonary hypertension is a serious medical condition that can lead to heart failure.

 How is pulmonary hypertension diagnosed?

-If you have the signs of possible pulmonary hypertension, your doctor will examine you and ask about symptoms, medical conditions, medications, risk factors and family history.
+If you have signs of pulmonary hypertension, your doctor will examine you and ask about your:

 - an electrocardiogram (ECG)